 While some say outsourcing cost is the sum you pay to the vendor as per the bid, there are others who incline on the opportunity and incremental costs of outsourcing.

-To break outsourcing costs, let’s analyze the true cost of outsourcing, the bills attached to this venture, the hidden costs, compare it with the in-house cost, and then calculate to find the true cost of outsourcing.
+To break outsourcing costs, let’s analyze the true cost of outsourcing, the bills attached to this venture along with the hidden costs.

-How could we go further deep into outsourcing cost without first understanding what all costs will you incur if you start outsourcing IT services, web development, or any other services?
-Here are the main cost components of outsourcing relation:
+How could we go further into outsourcing cost without first understanding what all charges you will be billed for if you start outsourcing IT services, web development, or any other services?
+Here are the main cost components of outsourcing.

-The first and the foremost cost is the remuneration or salary you are supposed to pay for the remote developers or the team you hire for your product development.
-Depending on your project needs, you might need to choose from getting single developer to work on your project with your in-house, a full team, or even want the product development to be done by another firm.
+The first and the foremost cost is the remuneration or salary you pay for the remote developers or the team you hire for your remote product development.
+Depending on your project needs, you might need to choose from getting single developer to work on your project with your in-house, a full team, or even want the complete product development managed by another firm.

-Let’s say, we are outsourcing an iOS app development work.
+Let’s say, we are outsourcing product development .
 What are the costs included in it?
 Let's find out.

-You can hire a dedicated programmer or coder who would work on your project on a per-hour, month-to-month or long-term contract base depending on your requirements.
+You can hire a developer, dedicated programmer, or coder who would work on your project on a per-hour, month-to-month or long-term contract base depending on your requirements.

 When is it ideal for you to hire a single developer?